parth-15/parth-15/README.md

 Hi there 👋
 I'm Parth.
 I am looking for part time roles(freelancing/contract) in smart contract development/security.
-I am currently working as Junior Security Researcher(part time) at SpearbitDAO.
+I am currently working as Junior Security Researcher(part time) at [SpearbitDAO](https://spearbit.com/).
 Apart from this, I also do bug hunting on code4rena and immunefi.

 # Achievements

 * Got offer as a Junior Security Researcher from [SpearbitDAO](https://spearbit.com/).
 Spearbit connects independent security experts to the Web3 projects that need them.
+* Got selected for Security Research Fellowship program by [yAcademy](https://yacademy.dev/).
+Here is a repo of [block IV](https://github.com/Yacademy-block-4) that I participated in.
 * Got awarded 10000$ for securing AAVE contracts under [Certora formal verification program](https://discord.com/channels/814328279468474419/927065287172427798/1019940597353697281).
 * Got 2nd rank out of 77 participants in Secureum [RACE-7](https://discord.com/channels/814328279468474419/927065287172427798/995142134082580601).
 Secureum is a community focused on improving the security of Ethereum.
 RACE — Readiness Assessment(quizzes) for CARE Endeavor.
 CARE — Comprehensive Audit Readiness Evaluation: Smart contract security reviews of real-world, security-minded protocols is held whenever protocols collaborate with Secureum.
 16 participants are invited to participate in a CARE.
 More info [here](https://discord.com/channels/814328279468474419/928441092116975696/928520290047242292).
 * Got 4th rank out of 60 participants in Secureum [RACE-8](https://discord.com/channels/814328279468474419/927065287172427798/1004355015646916709).